 On the drive to her foster home, my husband and I decided to call her Gracie.
 It seemed a very fitting name, and she quickly responded to it.
 My husband, the foster family and I were all so happy that we were able to help this beautiful girl and give her the second chance she deserved.
 Unfortunately, our celebration was short lived when the foster family contacted us to say that Gracie had stopped eating and was still quite lethargic.

 Soon she was back on her feet and thriving, thrilling us with a playfulness we hadn’t seen before.
-We were so very, very relieved that she had made a full recovery, allowing her the chance to be put up for adoption and to find the loving forever home she so deserved.
+We were relieved that she had recovered so well, allowing her the chance to be put up for adoption and to find the loving, forever home she so deserved.

 Gracie was a fighter, a true fighter, in every sense of the word.
 Her courage and determination as she fought so valiantly to live were both inspirational and humbling, impacting my husband and me in ways we never thought possible.

-She soon stopped eating on her own, and although I began feeding her via syringe several times a day, she continued to deteriorate.
+Eventually, Gracie stopped eating on her own, and although I began feeding her via syringe several times a day, she continued to deteriorate.
 My husband and I brought her home with us so that we could watch over her and keep her stress level to a minimum.
-But it soon became clear that she was in pain.
-Then, one morning she woke up, unable to use her legs, most likely from a stroke.
+But it soon became clear that she was in distress.
+Then, one morning she woke up, unable to use her legs, most likely due to a stroke.

 Understandably frightened and confused, she began to cry and wail.
-After six months of fighting so valiantly, six months of playfulness balanced by pain, six months of loving offset by agony, it was time, finally, to let her go.
-And so, this dearest of dogs, once lost and then found, and so aptly named Gracie left us, peacefully, and surrounded by love.
+After six months of fighting so bravely, six months of playfulness balanced by pain, six months of love offset by agony, it was time, finally, to let her go.
+Her veterinarian met with us early that morning and helped us usher her over the Rainbow Bridge.
+Gracie left us, peacefully, and surrounded by love.

 How brief those six months were, and yet those same six months changed us forever.
 By her strength and spirit, heart and grace, she taught us lessons impossible to define or describe.
 To put into action what we couldn’t put into words, my husband and I chose to honor Gracie’s life by starting Graceland Animal Rescue in the hopes of saving other lives in need of saving.